Averroes Ai Automated Visual inspection software

 Key Notes

-• Computer vision leverages AI for complex defect detection and adaptive learning.
+• Computer vision inspection uses AI to detect complex and evolving defects.

 Feature Machine Vision Computer Vision